The Biggest Douche in the Universe: Plot

 Cartman is rushed to the hospital after again being possessed by Kenny, the first occurrence of which was in the episode "A Ladder to Heaven" when he mistook Kenny's ashes for chocolate milk mix.
-The doctor tells his mother Liane that Cartman is 'running out of time', implying that Kenny is attempting to assert full control over Cartman's body.
+The doctor tells his mother Liane that Cartman is "running out of time", implying that Kenny is attempting to assert full control over Cartman's body.
 Upon hearing of all this, Chef decides to take everyone to the Crossing Over TV show in New York and have John Edward talk to Kenny from beyond the grave.
-At the show, Edward merely makes uselessly vague statements about Kenny, and advises Kyle that his grandmother wants him to "look for four white doves."
+At the show, Edward picks random names from the audience and makes vague educated guesses whenever a name proves to be relevant, but moves to a different person whenever his guesses are incorrect.
+When he approaches the boys, he merely makes uselessly vague statements about Kenny, and advises Kyle that his grandmother wants him to "look for four white doves."

 Disappointed with Edward, Chef takes Cartman to his parents in Scotland and has them perform an exorcism.
 About to fly back to Colorado, Kyle spots a poster advertising a school called Jewleeard, with four white birds as its logo.
 Convinced, he rushes off to enroll himself.
-Stan goes to Edward's house, and offends him by trying to get him to admit that what he does is not real, and calls him a "douche" and "the biggest douche in the universe".
+Stan goes to Edward's house, and offends him by trying to get him to admit that what he does is not real, and calls him a "douche" and "the biggest douche in the universe" for giving false hopes to people who are grieving.
 Before Stan leaves, he steals some of Edward's books, to learn more about cold reading.
-In an attempt to persuade Kyle that Edward is a fake, Stan demonstrates cold reading on some passersby as they stand in the street but the plan backfires when the crowd believes that Stan actually has psychic powers, and he is immediately given his own show.
+In an attempt to persuade Kyle that Edward is a fake, Stan demonstrates cold reading on some passersby as they stand in the street but the plan backfires when the crowd believes that Stan actually has psychic powers, and he is immediately given his own show where he tries unsuccessfully to demonstrate to his audience how cold reading works and that psychic powers are not real.
 This prompts Edward to challenge Stan to a psychic showdown.